Stop Running Out of Time on ACT Math!

 Before we can talk about time saving techniques on the ACT math section, you need to understand the structure of the test.
 As you probably know, the test contains 4 sections – English, Math, Reading, Science, and a not-so-optional Writing section.

 The ACT Math section consists of 60 questions and lasts 60 minutes.
 This gives you an average of 1 minute per question.
-Your strategy of approaching the timing hurdle is dependent in part by your target score.
+Your strategy of approaching the timing hurdle is dependent, in part, by your target score.
 Keep in mind that the topics of the questions generally appear in order of increasing difficulty.
 The first half of the test deals mostly with algebra.
-The second part of the test focuses on geometry and trigonometry questions which usually take longer time to solve.
+The second part of the test focuses on geometry and trigonometry questions which usually take more time to solve.
 This fact may have to influence the time you spend on each question as you go through the test.
 Practice with consistency and focus.
 Get the feel for timing and what you may need to adjust in order to finish on time.

 You must keep in mind that ACT is all about balancing time and accuracy.
 The following strategies will help you improve your time and maximize your score regardless of what your target score is.